 You must also pick your preferred shipping prices.
 Free delivery is a popular choice, but you must decide if it is right for your company.
 If you wish to charge shipping, you must select a carrier.
 Using Shopify Shipping will get you lower prices for USPS, UPS, and DHL.

 Next is the sales tax component.
 Online sales aren’t exempt from taxes, so you’ll need to collect them.
-While Shopify automatically calculates applicable taxes, we advise you to consult your tax expert.
+While Shopify Store automatically calculates applicable taxes, we advise you to consult your tax expert.
 So you may proceed confidently.

 Now that we’ve reviewed the shipments and taxes leaving your doors let’s talk about the earnings entering.
 Shopify Payments makes payment processing simple.
 This system is user-friendly and secure.